 Core Data Analyst Skills

-Data analytics bachelor degree programs have exploded to try and meet the forecast demand for Data Analysts.
+to try and meet the forecast demand for Data Analysts.
 MBA programs, sports management, finance and accounting degree programs are starting to incorporate data analytics into their curriculum, too.
 Data Analyst certification programs from companies such as Cloudera and Dell EMC are now available.

 So, then what are the core skills that anyone graduating with a related degree must have?

 Data Analysts must, of course, have analytical skills and be good with numbers, math and be comfortable with statistics.
 Analysts must also have a command of common data analysis tools and be able to build queries using them.
 SQL and Excel are the main tools that all Data Analysts need to master.